BLSQ/orbf2/architecture.md

 b --> a;
 ```

-The engine now knows that we should evaluate in this order `[a,b,c]`
+By doing a topological sort, the engine now knows that we should evaluate in this order `[a,b,c]`

 If we evaluate step by step